limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 ## Turning off SSL &amp; TLS

-Now we’re getting to the “shooting fish in a barrel” category&#8202;&mdash;&#8202;there are many fun options in this preference panel:
+Now we’re getting to the “shooting fish in a barrel” category — there are many fun options in this preference panel:

 ![Preference Panel](https://i.imgur.com/Q1SRzmH.png)